HEGSRR/RPl-Spielman-2020/readme.md

-# Title of Study
+# Replication of Spielman et al's 2020 Evaluation of Social Vulnerability Indicators

 ### Description

-Write a brief abstract about your research project.
-If the project is a reproduction or replication study, include the full citation with a statement This study is a *reproduction/replication* of:
+This study is a *reproduction/replication* of:

-> citation to prior study

-A graphical abstract of the study could also be included as an image here.
+> Spielman, S. E., Tuccillo, J., Folch, D. C., Schweikert, A., Davies, R., Wood, N., & Tate, E. (2020).
+Evaluating Social Vulnerability Indicators: Criteria and their Application to the Social Vulnerability Index.
+Natural Hazards, 100(1), 417–436. https://doi.org/10.1007/s11069-019-03820-z

+The original paper develops methods to evaluate the validity of social vulnerability indicators and applies them to SoVI, revealing issues with internal consistency and construct validity.
+Their paper implements these methods by calculating SoVI over various spatial extents in the USA.
+We first reproduce their results and then extend their work with a replication study, determining how robust SoVI is to changes over time.

 ### Contributors

-- Liam Smith \*, lwsmith@middlebury.edu, @Liam-W-Smith, ORCID link, Middlebury College
+- Liam Smith\*, lwsmith@middlebury.edu, @Liam-W-Smith, ORCID link, Middlebury College
 - Joseph Holler, josephh@middlebury.edu , @josephholler, ORCID link, Middlebury College

 \* Corresponding author and creator